mikeshardmind/bg3modding/readme.md

 It is okay if different strategies peak at different content levels.

+# Compatability and uninstallation of mods

+It is intended that all changes are as minimally invasive and as compatible as reasonably possible.

+Currently, the only mod that will require a respec to level 1 to remove is the UA fighting styles mod, and only on characters that have taken one of those fighting styles.

+All other mods are fully safe to remove midplaythrough at this time.

 # Details of mods below

 ## BaseParameters

 carry weight and loot from traders.
+Mostly just for me, use if you want, but this one in particular isn't going in the releases tab.

 ## JustJump

 Jump only consumes movement, no bonus action cost.
 This is a symmetric effect; the same applies to enemies.

+Warning: This will make your game harder

+It is *more* impactful for enemies, as they won't waste their bonus action with questionable AI choices, and will only evaluate it off of the positioning.

 ## StartingEquip

 This is **not** an overhaul of starting equipment as a whole, this just gives a few very basic items to players.
-With the exception of the shield, these are all always found on the nautaloid anyhow.
+With the exception of the shield, equivalent equipment is always found on the nautaloid anyhow.

 Players:
 1x Rusty Shortsword